 Firebush is a magnet for butterflies and bees.
 This Central and South American native develops into a 6 to 8 foot (1.8 to 2.4 m.) tall shrub with a similar spread.
 The plant has a naturally upright form but keeping it trimmed can help keep it compact and force more blooms.

 Cutting back a firebush needs to be done at the right time in order to preserve the next year’s flowers.
 Learn when to trim a firebush so you can keep it tidy and still enjoy a lushly blooming plant.

 When to Trim a Firebush

 Firebush blooms throughout the year in its natural habitat.
 The brightly colored, tubular flowers come in orange, red and yellow, a veritable sunset of colors.
-The fruit that forms have a slightly acidic taste and are actually made into a fruit drink in Mexico.
+The fruit that forms has a slightly acidic taste and is actually made into a fruit drink in Mexico.
 Regular pruning can prevent the formation of the fruits, but lightly trimming firebush plants is necessary to keep them in check, as in the case of a hedge.

 The best time for firebush pruning is late winter to early spring.
 This is when the plant is not actively growing and such activity will cause less damage.
 Pruning at this time will prevent removal of flower buds as well.

 You can prune the plant in summer with no ill effects, but many of the blooms will be lost and fruit will be prevented from forming.
 Firebush is a semi-woody perennial and will require nice sharp tools to help prevent injury to the plant.